-SEXUAL MISCONDUCT GLOSSARY AND DEFINITIONS
+GLOSSARY AND DEFINITIONS

 Complainant.
-An individual who is alleged to have experienced conduct that could constitute Prohibited Conduct under the Sexual Misconduct Policy.
+An individual who is alleged to have experienced conduct that could constitute Prohibited Conduct under this Policy.

 Education Program or Activity.
 Includes all of the College's operations, including locations, events, or circumstances over which the College exercises substantial control over both the respondent and the context in which the conduct occurs; and any building owned or controlled by a student organization that is officially recognized by the College.